Teacher Education

 Licensure Requirements

-All majors or pathways leading to licensure must meet the requirements of the Wisconsin Department of Public Instruction (DPI).
-DPI may make changes to the requirements for licensure at any time that may affect the teacher education program.
-It is the students’ responsibility to ensure that they are meeting with the teacher education advisor regularly to ensure that they have the most current licensure information.
+All majors or pathways leading to licensure must meet the requirements of the Wisconsin Department of Public Instruction (WI DPI).
+DPI may make changes to the requirements for licensure at any time that may affect the Educator Preparation Program (EPP).
+It is the Teacher Candidate’s responsibility to ensure that they meet with the Teacher Education advisor regularly to ensure that they have the most current licensure information.

-A Tier II Wisconsin teaching license may be issued to a student who has received endorsement from the teacher education program’s Certification Officer.
+A Tier II Wisconsin teaching license may be issued to a student who has received endorsement from the EPP's Certification Officer.
 In order for a student to be endorsed for licensure, they must meet all requirements of the Exit Level Proficiency Policy.

-- Successful completion of a licensable major or pathway, academic minor (if required for licensure), baccalaureate degree (if applicable) and UW-Parkside teacher education program (including student teaching).
+- Successful completion of a licensable major or pathway, academic minor (if required for licensure), baccalaureate degree (if applicable) and UW-Parkside EPP (including student teaching).

-- Successful completion of all clinical program requirements.
+- Successful completion of all clinical EPP requirements.

 - Successful completion of the required content knowledge assessment.

-- Successful completion of the Foundations of Reading Test (FORT) (for majors/pathways in early childhood, elementary education, and special education).
+- Successful completion of the Foundations of Reading Test (FORT) for majors/pathways in Early Childhood, Elementary/Middle Education, and Special Education (SPED) or successful completion of the SPED FORT Alternative.

-- Successful completion of the pedagogical knowledge assessment determined by the program.
+- Successful completion of the pedagogical knowledge assessment per final clinical evaluation.

 Out-of-State License Applications

-Pursuant to UW System Administrative Policy 121, teacher candidates who wish to apply for licensure in states outside of Wisconsin should notify the teacher education advisor and Certification Officer as soon as possible and should consult with the Certification Officer about requirements for licensure are in the state where they desire licensure.
-The Certification Officer and teacher education advisor will work with the student to assist in meeting the licensure requirements of the desired state.
+Pursuant to UW System Administrative Policy 121, Teacher Candidates (TCs) who wish to apply for licensure in states outside of Wisconsin should notify the teacher education advisor and Certification Officer as soon as possible and should consult with the Certification Officer about requirements for licensure in the state where they desire licensure.
+The Teacher Education Certification Officer and advisor will work with the TC to assist in meeting the licensure requirements of the desired state.
 It is critical that students identify early in their pathway to licensure if they will be seeking initial licensure outside of Wisconsin.

 Post-Baccalaureate Licensure Programs

-Post-baccalaureate licensure is available for teacher candidates who hold a bachelor’s degree or above and wish to obtain a Wisconsin teaching license.
+Post-baccalaureate licensure is available for Teacher Candidates (TCs) who hold a bachelor’s degree or above and wish to obtain a Wisconsin teaching license.

-Post-baccalaureate teacher candidates may enroll in a licensure program at the undergraduate level; students must meet the same admission requirements as the undergraduate students and will follow the same pathway to licensure as detailed above.
-Coursework is offered primarily during the daytime hours with required clinical field experiences during the K-12 school day.
-For more detailed information, contact the Teacher Education department at (262) 595-2180 or at teachereducation@uwp.edu.
+Post-baccalaureate TCs must meet the same admission requirements as undergraduate students and will follow the same pathway to licensure as detailed above.
+For more information, contact the Teacher Education department at teachereducation@uwp.edu or (262) 595-2180.

 Programs Offered